fzhang13/Personal-Portfolio/README.md

 # Personal Website Portfolio

-Welcome to my personal website

 ## Description

-This is a portfolio website made using simple HTML5, CSS3 along with Bootstrap framework designed to showcase my knowledge in Web Development
+This is a portfolio website made using simple HTML5, CSS3 along with Bootstrap framework designed to showcase my knowledge in Web Development up to this point.

+## Features

+* Responsive single page application
+* Designed to be viewed on all platforms
+* Smooth scroll animation using jQuery

 ## Deployment